 The system appears to be broken.
 Seen as more likely to hand out punishment than lend a helping hand.
 Maybe ride-alongs with clinical professionals like Danielle Larsen can change the story.
 The focus should be on outreach, instead of punishing addicted individuals.
 Healthcare and radical empathy must move to the forefront of addiction treatment strategies.
 Otherwise, our legal system may be doomed to repeat its past mistakes.

 If you or a loved one struggles with addiction, we are here to help.
-Reach out to Landmark Recovery today to find out how to get started.
+Call 888-448-0302 today to find out how to get started.